 If you know an agency is what you want, then read our business travel agency guide for small businesses.

 The only real drawback is the slight learning curve compared to simply using a consumer travel website, but this never tends to last long, and the benefits over time far outweigh the time it takes to start using these tools.

-Tips to cut cost on small business travel:
+Tips to reduce small business travel expenses:

 Business travel credit cards